 The tool that can help you with this is the “People Who Match 1 or Both of Two Kits” utility.
 This tool is similar to shared matches, or matches in common, on our DNA testing site match list

 We can explore our ethnicity regions in greater depth using alternative admixture calculators available on Gedmatch.
+While many of these calculators are based on fairly old data, they can still offer some interesting observations.

 Need to compare X-DNA?
 Gedmatch can help